Vertical Sliding Windows: The

 The Function

 Like most things, the prettiest and most stylish window in the world would be useless if it didn’t serve its function.
 Luckily, with vertical sliding windows, no such compromise exists, so that those who fit them into their homes can be sure to have a beautiful piece of architecture without having to lose their peace of mind.
+Here’s a quick rundown of just a few of the functional benefits of the vertical sliders of today:

-• Security – A recurring concern of older sash window designs is their relative lack of security.
+- Security – A recurring concern of older sash window designs is their relative lack of security.
 Every aspect of more modern equivalents has been improved – from the frames to the panes and their locking mechanisms – making them as safe as any window.
 Newer features, such as child safety restrictors, are also often available, for that extra layer of cotton wool.

-• Maintenance – The longevity of modern components and materials means not only are vertical sliding windows relatively hassle-free to maintain, they will also look great and perform perfectly for a long time to come.
+- Maintenance – The longevity of modern components and materials means not only are vertical sliding windows relatively hassle-free to maintain, they will also look great and perform perfectly for a long time to come.
 Elegant, seamless finishes offer the twin bonus of looking smart and reducing the spots where dirt can build up.
 The occasional wipe-down with hot soapy water and a clean cloth is all that is needed to keep them looking brand new for years to come.

-• Energy efficiency – While there is a slight variation between aluminium’s thermal efficiency compared to PVC-U’s, advances in technology and ever-evolving guidelines and targets have ensured that either material now provides an impressive thermal insulation performance, especially when compared to the qualities of traditional wooden equivalents.
+- Energy efficiency – While there is a slight variation between aluminium’s thermal efficiency compared to PVC-U’s, advances in technology and ever-evolving guidelines and targets have ensured that either material now provides an impressive thermal insulation performance, especially when compared to the qualities of traditional wooden equivalents.
 Our knowledgeable and experienced team are on hand to answer any questions you may have about these material-related performance differences.

-• Acoustic insulation – Windows have come a long way.
+- Acoustic insulation – Windows have come a long way.
 Improvements in the frames, seals, casements and panes have made it so that even in the noisiest of settings, your home can still be that place of peace and tranquillity.
 Equally, if your household is the type to enjoy the occasional bit of louder music or you have children, it’s nice to know that any noise you make won’t be upsetting the neighbours.

-• Natural light – Vertical sliding windows are a great way of making the most of the available space for a window.
+- Natural light – Vertical sliding windows are a great way of making the most of the available space for a window.
 This, in turn, ensures that your property is able to maximise the amount of natural light it is exposed to, which is great for promoting feelings of well-being and calm – and that’s before you get to the reduction in your electricity and heating bills.

 Tradition and Innovation